admica/chicken-controller/README.md

 * RPi.GPIO (https://pypi.python.org/pypi/RPi.GPIO)

 #### Files
+- config.txt -- longitude, latitude, and motor runtimes are specified here.
 - operator.py -- Main app.
 Everything else is used internally by this program.
 - sunupdown.py -- class Sunupdown fetches sunrise and sunset times from the internet for a given lat/long.
 - motor_sunrise.py -- Turns on relay #1 and #2 to open the door